soffes/blog/published/2007-10-11-installer-app-on-iphone-1-1-1-finally/installer-app-on-iphone-1-1-1-finally.markdown

 ---
-title: Installer.app on iPhone 1.1.1, Finally
+tags:
-categories: jailbreak
+- jailbreak
 ---

+# Installer.app on iPhone 1.1.1, Finally

 After many hours of work with the [new jailbreak](http://web.archive.org/web/20071014203346/http://www.tuaw.com/2007/10/10/iphone-dev-team-announces-public-iphone-1-1-1-jailbreak/), I have successfully installed [Installer.app](http://web.archive.org/web/20071014203346/http://iphone.nullriver.com/) on my iPhone.
 It is awesome to have my apps back.